 The Future of Ticketing

-Masabi has an Account Based back office (we enable secure tokens to be tapped and calculate the fare based on those taps) meaning passengers no longer need to buy a ticket in advance to travel on public transport.
+Masabi has an Account-Based back office (we enable secure tokens to be tapped and calculate the fare based on those taps) meaning passengers no longer need to buy a ticket in advance to travel on public transport (Model 2 or MTT).

 If you would like to learn more about what we are able to offer in the cEMV ‘contactless’ space, or if you are interested in Account-Based Ticketing solutions using mobile phones, paper barcode or smarcards, please get in contact with us.